 Also, Boulder, Colorado has a city carbon tax, initiated in 2006.

 Several other states currently have some sort of recent carbon pricing and/or have some sort of push underway.
 Proposed legislation for some form of price on carbon is accelerating quickly, with a total of twenty-nine legislative proposals in 2017, with many moving pieces.
 Notably, there is an attempt at coordinating efforts among Rhode Island, Massachusetts, and Connecticut in the Northeastern U.S.

-Carbon pricing policies are currently under consideration in six Northeastern states: Connecticut, Massachusetts, New Hampshire, New York, Rhode Island and Vermont.
-The efforts are loosely coordinated by the National Caucus of Environmental Legislators (NCEL).
-For an excellent summary and updates on legislation see the state information on the NCEL website.
+Carbon pricing policies are currently under consideration in seven Northeastern states and the District of Columbia: Connecticut, Maryland, Massachusetts, New Hampshire, New York, Rhode Island, Vermont, and Washington D.C.
+The New England efforts are loosely coordinated by the National Caucus of Environmental Legislators (NCEL).

 Connecticut formed the Governor’s Council on Climate Change in 2015 to evaluate ways to reach the state’s ambitious greenhouse gas emissions reduction target of 80% below 2001 levels by 2050.